securityfirst/secfirst.org/umbrella-manual/content/_index.md

 ![Set password setting box](/img/set-password-setting-box.png)

-It is recommended to set up a password for Umbrella, especially if you're entering personal idenfiable information into the app (via forms).
+It is recommended to set up a password for Umbrella, especially if you're entering personal identifiable information into the app (via forms).

 If you set a password, you will be prompted to enter it every time you open the Umbrella app.